MaayanLab/clustergrammer/README.md

   ]
 }
 ```
+#### group and cl properties
-row_nodes and col_nodes have optional properties: group and cl (group is given as an array of group membership at different distance cutoffs and used for the dendrogram-like colorbar).
+row_nodes and col_nodes have optional properties: "group" and "cl" (group is given as an array of group membership at different distance cutoffs and used for the dendrogram-like colorbar).
+If row_nodes and col_nodes have the property "group" then a dendrogram like colorbar will be added to the visualization and a slider can be used to change the group size.
+If row_nodes and col_nodes have the property "cl" then the triangles on each row/column label will be colored based on the classification (cl) of each row/column.

+#### highlight property
+links have the opional property "highlight" that can be used to highlight a tile with a black border.

 ## reorder clustergram: d3_clustergram.reorder